-During fiscal year 2014, the Charter School experienced an increase in its unrestricted net position.
-The major contributing factors were increases in grants and contributions.
-During the year the Charter School received additional funds from grants and contributions, these additional funds received during the fiscal year contributed to the positive increase to net position.
+During fiscal year 2014, the Charter School experienced a decrease in its net position.
+The major contributing factors were increases in instructional and operational expenditures.
+During the year the Charter School received additional funds from grants and contributions, these addition funds received during the fiscal year contributed to the positive net position.